STUDENT PARKING RULES 2020-2021

 - Disciplinary Action & Parking: Students may lose parking privileges due to other disciplinary infractions.

 - Remind Text Alert System: All students who have parking privileges must subscribe to the Remind Text alert system.
 We use this system to notify students for emergency purposes ONLY.
-To sign up you need to text to phone number 81010 and type @cefaeh7 in the message box and hit send.

 READ THIS CAREFULLY: